 The Resilience Measurement Practical Guidance Note Series synthesizes existing technical documents into pragmatic guidance to assist practitioners in integrating core aspects of resilience measurement into their program assessments, design, monitoring, evaluation, and learning.

-There are six guidance notes along with a summary brief in this series (see Related Resources):
+There are seven guidance notes along with a summary brief in this series (see Related Resources):

 - Risk and Resilience Assessments